 - a.
 A warranty bond for maintenance of the improvements, in accordance with 2.9.C Warranty Bonds for Improvements - b.
-Payment of any outstanding review and inspection fees. - c.
-Two (2) sets and one (1) PDF of the complete record drawings, with each sheet of the approved engineering plans bearing the date, signed and certified by the engineer in charge, shall be filed with the City for each improvement, showing all features as actually installed, including materials, size, location, depth of elevation, numbers, end of lines, connections, wyes, valves, storm drains, inlets, and any other pertinent items. - d.
-One (1) electronic file of each Construction Document plan set in AutoCAD format. - e.
-Copy of required easements documents, if easements created by a separate instrument other than plat, executed by landowners(s) and recorded at the Kendall County Courthouse. - f.
-Copy of FEMA Letter of Map Revision (LOMR) approval letter, if applicable. - g.
+Payment of any outstanding review and inspection fees. - b.c.
+Two (2) sets and one (1) PDF of the complete record drawings, with each sheet of the approved engineering plans bearing the date, signed and certified by the engineer in charge, shall be filed with the City for each improvement, showing all features as actually installed, including materials, size, location, depth of elevation, numbers, end of lines, connections, wyes, valves, storm drains, inlets, and any other pertinent items. - e.d.
+One (1) electronic file of each Construction Document plan set in AutoCAD format. - d.e.
+Copy of required easements documents, if easements created by a separate instrument other than plat, executed by landowners(s) and recorded at the Kendall County Courthouse. - e.f.
+Copy of FEMA Letter of Map Revision (LOMR) approval letter, if applicable. - f.g.
 Two copies of all improvement costs, bearing the official seal and signature of a professional engineer attesting to the accuracy of the dollar amounts contained, with detailed unit quantities and unit costs itemized as follows: - i.
 Streets, alleys, curbs, and sidewalks. - ii.
 Drainage features. - iii.
 Water mains, valves, hydrants and services. - iv.
 Sewer mains, lift stations, force mains, manholes and services. - v.
 Reclaimed water mains, valves, and services. - vi.
 Electric distribution and services (excluding transformers) not constructed by an Electric Provider. - vii.
-Natural gas mains, valves and services not constructed by the City. - h.
-A letter of certification, signed and sealed by the developers engineer certifying that the improvements have been constructed and tested in accordance with all applicable Texas Administrative Codes and this ordinance, the final design plans, and City of Boerne Specifications for Public Works. - i.
-If applicable, a lot grading certification letter from the Design Engineer for residential projects where lot grading has occurred. - j.
-A letter of certification signed and sealed by the developer's surveyor certifying that all property pins and benchmarks have been installed post construction as required per Engineering Design Manual, Chapter 13. - k.
-Maintenance schedule for drainage facilities as required per section 7.7 of this Code. - 1.
+Natural gas mains, valves and services not constructed by the City. - g.h.
+A letter of certification, signed and sealed by the developers engineer certifying that the improvements have been constructed and tested in accordance with all applicable Texas Administrative Codes and this ordinance, the final design plans, and City of Boerne Specifications for Public Works.

+- h.i.
+If applicable, a lot grading certification letter from the Design Engineer for residential projects where lot grading has occurred. - i-j.
+A letter of certification signed and sealed by the developer's surveyor certifying that all property pins and benchmarks have been installed post construction as required per section the Engineering Design Manual. - j-k.
+Maintenance schedule for drainage facilities as required per section 7.7 of this Code. - k.l.
 Prior to acceptance of the subdivision improvements, the developer shall provide the City with either - i.
 A release of lien from all subcontractors and contractors verifying that all contractors have been paid and that no liens will be filed on the subdivision or - ii.
 A form of an Affidavit as to Debts and Liens signed by the owner.
-No acceptance shall be given until all verification is made. - m.
-One (1) copy each of the completion notices submitted to the TCEQ executive director in accordance with TCEQ 30 TAC 217.14 and 30 TAC 290.39. - 6.
+No acceptance shall be given until all verification is made. - L(a) One (1) copy each of the completion notices submitted to the TCEQ executive director in accordance with TCEQ 30 TAC 217.14 and 30 TAC 290.39. - 6.
 No applications shall be accepted for building permits (residential and commercial) or utility connections, and no building permits shall be issued, or utility connection made until such time as the entire subdivision is accepted by the City.
-Only the City Manager or the Assistant City Manager, no other designee, may approve an exception to timing of the review of the building plans.
+Only the City Manager or the Deputy City Manager, no other designee, may approve an Any -exception to timing of the issuance of the building permit requires a varaince from the Zoning Board of Adjustments.
+The City Manager, no other designee, may approve an exception to timing for minor projects with no public utility main extensions (water, sewer, electric) or roadway improvements.